Kim Scott and Jason Rosoff are so excited to announce that a Radical Candor MasterClass…

 Around the time the first edition of the book came out, Helen Rumbelow wrote an article about Radical Candor.
-I really enjoyed talking with Helen, and was so happy that she immediately understood the difference between Radical Candor and Obnoxious Aggression.
+I really enjoyed talking with Helen and was so happy that she immediately understood the difference between Radical Candor and Obnoxious Aggression.

 By not explaining this clearly enough, I have given Helen the impression that pretty much all you can do when you get feedback is to say thank you — or as she put it with great good humor, “Thank you, sir, can I have another.”

 I was worried I gave Helen the idea that the only reply to criticism is to say thank you, that she wasn’t “allowed” to say so if she disagreed with it.

 You Don’t Have to Agree with Feedback

 One of the hardest things about getting feedback is not to react defensively.
-Defensiveness in the face of criticism a perfectly natural response, and we should forgive ourselves and others for having it.
+Defensiveness in the face of criticism is a perfectly natural response, and we should forgive ourselves and others for having it.
 At Radical Candor, we emphasize that when soliciting criticism it’s helpful to “listen with the intent to understand, not to respond.”

 The next step we recommend is “rewarding the candor,” but we haven’t talked a lot about how to do that if you disagree with the feedback.

 Rewarding the Candor does not mean just taking it.
 It’s about showing that you are grateful to the person for being willing to criticize you.

-What to Do When You Don’t Agree
+5 Things to Do When You Disagree With Feedback

 If you use Radical Candor — if you state your position in a way that challenges directly and shows you care personally — both you and the person who gave you feedback will be able to come away from the conversation feeling you heard their feedback, were grateful for it, and were considerate, not defensive, in the way you explained your point of view.